AtheosGame/AtheosGame.github.io/Game/GameplayMechanics/Maps.md

 There are three types of maps:

-**1. Seasonal maps:** These are not unique and can always be bought/sold at the vendor for [$SOULS](https://atheosgame.github.io/tokenomics/soulstoken/).
+**1. Seasonal maps:** These are not unique and can always be bought/sold at the vendor for **$SOULS**.
 These maps lead to the common Dungeons of the game which are linked to the current Season.

 **2. Unique maps:** These are unique maps that can be found as droppable loot during dungeon runs, they have a limited number of uses.